Yumustyology/shippex/Readme.md

 For a full list of dependencies, see the `package.json` file.

+## Features

+### 1. Barcode Scanning
+The app includes a barcode scanning feature, allowing users to quickly and accurately enter shipment information by scanning barcodes.
+This functionality enhances efficiency by reducing manual entry errors.

+### 2. Shipment Filtering
+Users can filter shipments based on various criteria, such as status (e.g., received, delivered, canceled) or date.
+This feature simplifies tracking and management by allowing users to focus on specific shipments that require attention.

+### 3. Search Functionality
+The integrated search bar enables users to find specific shipments easily by entering keywords or AWB (Air Waybill) numbers.
+The search updates dynamically, providing instant feedback as users type.

+### 4. Pull to Refresh
+To keep shipment data up to date, the app supports a pull-to-refresh feature.
+Users can simply swipe down on the shipment list to refresh the content and retrieve the latest updates from the server.

+### 5. Select and Deselect All
+Users can select or deselect all shipments in the list with a single tap.
+This feature is particularly useful for bulk actions, allowing users to manage multiple shipments simultaneously.

+### 6. Expand Shipment Information
+Each shipment entry can be expanded to reveal more details.
+Users can tap on a shipment to view additional information, such as the origin, destination, and mobile contact.
+This feature enhances the user experience by keeping the interface clean while still providing access to detailed information.

+### 7. Bottom Tabs Navigation
+The app utilizes bottom tab navigation for easy access to different sections, such as Home, Shipments, and Profile.
+This design enhances usability, allowing users to navigate seamlessly between features without losing context.

 ## Troubleshooting

 - **Expo Issues**: If you encounter issues with the Expo app, make sure it is updated to the latest version.